susususushi/SDA-MCL/README.md

 # Enhancing Feature Learning with Hard Samples in Mutual Learning for Online Class Incremental Learning
+Official implementation of the paper Enhancing Feature Learning with Hard Samples in Mutual Learning for Online Class Incremental Learning.

 ## 1. Requirements

 The experiments are conducted using the following hardware and software: